jdowner/gist/README.rst

 several methods for inspecting a users gists, and the ability to easily create them.

-(NB: this is not the package of the same name in available from pip.)
+(NB: this is not the package of the same name that is available from pip.)

 Installation